 This is also when you need to clearly define your audience by creating personas.
 Buyer personas are fictional, generalized representations of your ideal customers.
-They have a name, an age, a job, family, hobbies, values and fears.
-They are fleshed-out and fully-formed.
-From there, you can figure out what messages will resonate with them the most, what channels to use to reach them and (most importantly) how to convert them to a sale.
-For rockstar personas, use our free how-to guide.
+They have a name, an age, a job, family, hobbies, values, and fears.
+They are fleshed out and fully formed.

 Distributing Your Inbound Marketing Campaign

-Next, decide what channels you'll use to promote your campaign.
-Start by identifying which of your mediums are most successful at the moment - it could be Facebook, your blogs or Google ads.
+Now that you've got your campaign asset built, it's time to choose channels to promote your campaign.
+Start by identifying which mediums are most successful at the moment - it could be Facebook, your blogs, or Google ads.
 HubSpot recommends consulting the PESO model - a breakdown of various marketing channels.